-Teach to their eyes: Like signaling, this is another key component since the Dawn of Time.
-Watch their eyes… You can see who’s tracking with you, who laughs at the right time, who is totally disengaged and moved to LaLa Land.
+Teach to their eyes: Like signaling, this is another key component since the Dawn of Time, I think attributed to the Famous and Amazing Susie Gross.
+Watch their eyes… You can see who’s tracking with you, who laughs at the right time, who is totally disengaged and set up camp in LaLa Land.
 You can see understanding dancing in their eyes, or looks of confusion or sheer terror.
 Slow down and really look into their eyes while you’re talking to them.
 Way too many teachers teach right over their heads to the back wall.
 Don’t be that guy.
 When you point to a word and translation on the board, look at their eyes…did they follow you?
 When you asked a question, did they answer without hesitation?
 When you made a lame joke in Spanish did they roll their eyes and groan?
+When you move from one side of the classroom to another…did their eyes move with you?
 When you asked them to vote, and you gave them two options, did they pick one or the other?
 If the answer is no, it’s probably because they didn’t understand you.
 Go back.
 Repeat yourself more slowly.
 Leave no soldier behind.

 Magic Cards: In a perfect world, they signal you and you watch their eyes, and it’s a perfect little love fest of free flowing CI.
 They’re acquiring language by leaps and bounds and you can almost feel the unicorns frolicking over the rainbows.
 But…in my classes sometimes my little darlings don’t do what I want them to do.
 (Shocking!)
 Sometimes I remind them to turn their brains on and to signal me when I’m unclear, but they don’t do it!
 (Inconceivable!)
 It might just be me in my class but maybe you have some of the same little darlings that need a bit more…ahem…encouragement to stay engaged.
 I use my magic cards nearly every class, nearly every activity.
 To tell you the truth, they’re in my hands more often than not, ready for me to draw another card to ask a student for a quick translation.
 Not only does it help me gauge comprehension it adds just enough accountability to motivate students to signal me before I draw their card.